-10 Ways Hypermobility and Chronic Fatigue Can Be Linked and What You Can Do About It
+10 Ways Hypermobility & Chronic Fatigue May Be Linked (and What You Can Do About It)

 We’ve recently been discussing hypermobility, also known as being double jointed, and its effects on the body.
 I often see patients who have chronic fatigue and are also hypermobile.
 There is indeed a link between fatigue and hypermobility.
 It’s not just all in your head.

 What is the difference between fatigue and just being tired?
 Many people deal with fatigue, which is actually much different than simply being tired.
 Tiredness is usually related to exertion from exercise or not having a good night’s sleep.
 After a day or two of rest, we usually recover from tiredness.
 Fatigue lingers.

 If you’re hypermobile and have experienced fatigue, know that you’re not alone.
 Today I’ll walk through 10 reasons why hypermobility can increase your risk for fatigue and what you can do about it.